nayafia/lemonade-stand/README.md

 #### Cons

 * Venture capital comes with expectations of an exit (i.e. returning the money to investors at a multiple).
-History suggests this is structurally difficult to achieve for open source businesses
+History suggests this is structurally difficult to achieve for open source businesses.
+Venture Capital isn't actually a business model but only investment capital for those who have some *other* business model for future revenue.
 * Venture capital can change motivations and distract from priorities
+* Unavailable to non-profits

 #### Case Studies